gramener/gramex/gramex/apps/guide/quickstart/README.md

 ### README.md
 - User can document the project workflow in this `markdown` file

-## Configuration
+## Configuration and Handlers

 Gramex is primarily configuration driven, and supports server configuration via YAML files.

 Through a YAML file, developers define handlers, which trigger actions on receiving requests to the server at developer defined endpoints.
-Handlers can be used to manipulate data and render files, draw charts/visualisations, allow for server side caching, configure the gramex web server, etc.
+Handlers can be used to manipulate data and render files, draw charts/visualizations, allow for server side caching, configure the gramex web server, etc.

-The `gramex.yaml` file serves as a base for all server configurations in a gramex app or dashboard. for example -
+The `gramex.yaml` file serves as a base for all server configurations in a gramex app or dashboard.

+For example:

 ```yaml
 import:
   ui: